 Students must have a bachelor's degree (typically in speech and hearing sciences or communication sciences and disorders) with a minimum grade point average of 3.0 from an accredited college or university (or its equivalent from a foreign institution) to be eligible for admission into the master's degree program.
-Students must also complete undergraduate coursework in the areas listed below.
-Non-majors who have and have not completed work in these areaswill be required to take these classes prior to the graduate courses described on subsequent pages.
+Students must also complete undergraduate coursework in the areas listed below with a minimum grade of C in each course.
+Non-majors who have not completed work in these areas will be required to take these classes prior to the graduate courses described on subsequent pages.